 In its simplest form, two hands are bound together using cords or ribbons.
-The moment can be embellished and expanded upon in an infinite number of ways to suit your needs.
 Simple yet symbolic: a Handfasting can be at once deeply personal and universal in meaning.

 A Handfasting can also be simple and uncomplicated.
 If you long for an understated and meaningful moment of marriage, handfasting can evoke a depth of emotion without endless words and props.

 (for Pagans or those of a pagan persuasion)

 Handfasting has become a popular alternative to a traditional wedding ceremony for Pagans.
 If you are Pagan and dreaming of a wedding ceremony that reflects your faith, your Handfasting can be tailored to reflect your personal path/tradition, including eclectic and solitary ones.

 Creating and blessing a sacred space within which to hold the rite

 Invoking the Elements and/or any other energies/deities that resonate